meveo-org/mv-graph/README.md

 To run a local development server that serves the basic demo located in `demo/index.html`

 ## Storage
-Node position is stored in localStorage browser
+Node position are stored in localStorage browser

 ## Events
 ### Left click